 - buy reusable breast pads- I found a set of 3 in Asda for £1!

-- invest in a mooncup (and if possible cloth sanitary pads although I know these are an expense at once like cloth nappies are and not always possible)
+- invest in a menstrual cup, CSP and/or period pants (although I know these are an expense at once like cloth nappies are and not always possible)

-- get recycled products wherever you can- kitchen roll, toilet roll, tissues etc.
+- get recycled products wherever you can- toilet roll, tissues etc.

-- don’t use the plastic bag for fruit and veg in the supermarket.
+- don’t use the plastic bag for fruit and veg that is provided in the supermarket.
 Either pop them into the trolley as they are or take your own cloth bags

 - grow your own fruit and veg